 At El Paso Specialty Hospital we specialize in three different operations:

-- Total Hip Replacement- If your hip has been damaged by arthritis, a fracture, or other serious conditions, you may wish to consider a total hip replacement.
+- Total Hip Replacement- If your hip has been damaged by arthritis, a fracture, or other serious conditons, you may wish to consider a total hip replacement.
 By removing the damaged bone and cartilage and replacing them with prosthetic materials, you may no longer suffer from hip pain.

 - Total Knee Replacement- If you have severe knee pain or suffer from various knee conditions and nonsurgical treatments are no longer helping you, your doctor may recommend total knee replacement surgery.
 Total knee replacement surgery involves replacing the damaged surfaces of the knee bones with implants on the femur and tibia.
 These implants are constructed from artificial material consisting of either metal alloys, ceramic material, or strong plastic parts.
 If total knee replacement surgery is in your future, your surgeon can help you decide which type of implant is right for you to help relieve your pain and restore you back to an active lifestyle.